Do you ever find yourself standing at a doorway, pushing hard and getting nowhere? And then realize it’s a PULL door? Yeah. Been there.

 A fully-insured client needs this support to get the most out of their plan.
 And a self-insured plan has even more financial incentive to empower their members.

 With a freshbenies membership, employees have a dedicated Health Pro® to provide ultra-personalized support that leads to smarter, more confident healthcare decisions.
-Click here to watch my latest 30-minute webinar where I share 6 ways advocacy is a game-changer.
+Click here to watch videos with 3 insights in 3 minutes on how advocacy is a game-changer.

 Last week a broker and I were talking with an employer who is a client.
 When talking about the freshSAVINGS networks (for prescriptions, dental, vision, chiropractic, hearing aids, lab tests, MRI/CT scans, medical equipment, and diabetic supplies), I said that they’re helpful in cases where these things aren’t adequately covered in today’s medical plans.
 The HR Director said, “Oh, I don’t think my people would ever use these.”